b3kool/dynami-marks-distributor/README.md

 - **More Test Distribution Options**: Allowing users to customize how marks are distributed across tests (e.g., weighted distributions).
 - **Graphical Feedback**: Adding visual feedback like charts for marks distribution.

----

-Feel free to customize it further to fit your exact project and requirements!